Mapping UHECRs deflections through the turbulent galactic magnetic field with the latest RM data: Method

 The mean magnetic field $\la B \ra$ entering eq.~(\ref{RMcurve}) can be inferred from the existing models of the coherent Galactic field.
 We adopt $\la B \ra$ estimated from the model~\citep{Pshirkov2011}; alternatively, one could use, e.g., the model~\citep{Jansson:2012rt}.

 The statistical properties of $\delta n$ are not very well known.
 The analyses of~\cite{Armstrong:1995zc} and~\cite{Haverkorn:2008tb} have obtained $C_n^2 = 10^{-3} m^{-20/3}$ and an IR scale of $l_0$ = 100 pc (at large $b$).
 Again, these values are expected to change with direction because of the morphology of the galaxy, but the data are uncertain and we will rely on the simplifying approximation that these parameters remain the same across the sky.
+These are our fiducial parameters, which we employ in drawing the deflection map.
 With these values, for a typical average magnetic field of 1~$\mu$G and $b=90^\circ$, the third term in eq.~(\ref{RMcurve}) amounts to about 17 rad/m$^2$, which overshoots the observed RM in a large part of the sky, although not by much.
 We have therefore a situation described above when the parameters are not quite consistent with the observed RMs.
 If this inconsistency is attributed to the numerical uncertainties, one concludes that the third term in eq.~(\ref{RMcurve}) dominates and thus eq.~(\ref{DefUL}) is an overestimate.

+We have also tried different parameters set, besides the blueprint values mentioned above.
+The first possible modification is to rescale the vertical scale of electron density to 1.3 kpc instead of 1.8 kpc, as suggested by~\cite{Schnitzeler:2012jq}.
+The main effect in this case is that $\la n \ra$ is somewhat increased, which implies that the resulting deflections will be smaller.
+The physics does not change hoever, and the same qualitative conclusions can be drawn.
+The displacement angles are diminished by at most around 20\% in some parts of the sky, which is not significant within our approximations.